-Skip the cold side dishes and wow the crowds with this fast and fresh recipe for Potato Salad with Warm Bacon Dressing.
+Skip the cold side dishes and wow the crowds with this fast and fresh recipe for German Potato Salad with Warm Bacon Dressing.
+This German-style favorite is tangy, savory and loaded with big-time bacon flavor.

 There’s no mayonnaise.
 There’s no sour cream.
 There’s no cool and creamy dressing that leaves this dish destined for the bottom of your fridge or cooler, where it’ll remain until someone finally declares, “There’s no potato salad?!”